 Some of the biggest and most highly valued groups around the world were still startups in the late 1990s and early 2000s.
 Google, now valued at $109.5 billion, is known for encouraging its employees to take initiative.
 Everyone’s heard that employees at the American giant can spend 20% of their time of personal projects that aren’t directly linked to their everyday work.

 And most startups encourage their employees to come up with new and original ways of achieving their objectives.
 Even when everything seems to be running smoothly, they seek out ways of becoming more effective – at this stage of the business, the risk of being overtaken by a competitor is huge.

 Encouraging initiative means accepting risk-taking, which in turn means accepting failure.
 This is fundamental for businesses.
 Without risks, businesses survive but don’t give themselves the means to prosper.
-Christopher Columbus would never have discovered America if he’d only gone a few hundred metres from the coast in a rowing boat.
+Christopher Columbus would never have discovered America if he’d only gone a few hundred meters from the coast in a rowing boat.
 If the Queen of Spain and the ship-owners hadn’t agreed to invest and to take a risk, the task would have been a lot more difficult.

 Startups operate in lean mode in an iterative process – they try, they fail, they learn and they start again.
 Certainties in business are a rare phenomenon.
 And that’s why iteration is so important.

 In general, big companies put a lot of processes in place to limit risks.
 But the most daring can take risks to get ahead of the game.